Bilevel rail car: France

-The Chemin de fer de l'État in France ran voitures à 2 étages double-deck suburban coaches from 1933.
+The Chemins de fer de l'État in France ran voitures à 2 étages split level double-deck suburban coaches from 1933.
 Its successor, the SNCF, has been running VB2N double-decker coaches since 1975; VB2N were introduced from 1975 as a replacement of the État cars.

 SNCF began running double-deck RER trains in 1982, followed by RATP in 1995.
 And since 1996, SNCF runs double-deck TGV cars on heavily used high-speed services, such as on the Paris-Lyon-Marseille line.
 Many suburban rail, regional rail and high-speed services are operated by double-deck DMUs, EMUs, coaches and TGV.
 The TGV Duplex are the fastest double-decker trains in the world with a commercial top speed of 320 km/h.
 Specially tuned trainset 4402 also holds the world speed record for conventional trains, reaching 574.8 km/h in 2007.
 The French loading gauge dictates that the double-deck cars have a maximum height of 4.32 m.

+Germany

+The East German railway company Deutsche Reichsbahn (DR) implemented the first bilevel cars in 1974 for interurban lines.
+After the revolutions in Eastern Europe, the German reunification the new founded national railway company Deutsche Bahn took over the DR bilevel cars and started to order high numbers of bilevel cars for regional and interurban traffic.